-The section Localised Amyloidosis is under construction and will be completed by the end of the year.
+The section Localised Amyloidosis is under construction.

 A summary is presented below.